PawelKosiorek/jack-compiler-front-end/README.md

 This part of the compiler comprises the following classes:

-JackTokenizer, which breaks down input stream into separtae jack-language tokens.
+JackTokenizer, which breaks down input stream into separate Jack-language tokens.

 CompilationEngine, which is gets input from JackTokenizer and emits .vm output using recursive descent parsing.

-VMTranslator, which is a top-level driver.

 Please visit www.nand2tetris.org for more information.